-One of the biggest takeaways we took from the IT Nation conference was the growth of MSPs.
-TSP IT Services has grown quite a bit in the past few years, and we’re certainly not alone.
+One of the biggest takeaways we took from this conference was the growth of MSPs.
+Tech Superpowers has grown quite a bit in the past few years, and we’re certainly not alone.
 As cybersecurity and cyberattacks are becoming more and more mainstream, most businesses are asking themselves, “Is my organization secure and protected?”
 Cybersecurity audits are becoming more prevalent, helping companies gauge how well their defenses stack up against the rest of the industry.

 While more business is never a bad thing, the rise of MSPs has also led to some unintended consequences.
 In the past, hackers would target individuals and small businesses, the most vulnerable among us.
 Now, they are setting their sites on much bigger fish, the MSPs themselves.
 While not usually as vulnerable, a successful attack on an MSP yields far greater rewards, access to all of their clients at once.

 Over the past year, several high-profile cyberattacks have made their way into mainstream media.
 Namely, the SolarWinds hack that spread as far as the upper echelons of the US Government, including the Department of Homeland Security and the Treasury Department.
 This has led to widespread speculation that regulations may be coming soon to MSPs.